chandlerjwang/aplsnippets/lambda/custom/aplsamples/animation/README.md

 # Animation
-`AnimateItem` Runs a fixed-duration animation sequence on one or more properties of a single component.
+`AnimateItem` runs a fixed-duration animation sequence on one or more properties of a single component.

 ## Sample
 Components support animating `opacity` and `transform` properties.
 The `from` value does not need to be specified for opacity, but it does need to be specified for transforms.